-Some children placed for adoption retain indirect contact with their birth family by means of an agreed exchange of cards or letters sent via a contact service administered by the adoption team.
-Other children will continue to have direct, face-to-face contact with some members of their birth family, usually arranged via a social worker.
+Children placed for adoption retain indirect contact with their birth family by means of an agreed exchange of cards or letters sent via a postbox number administered by the adoption team.
+Some children will continue to have direct, face-to-face contact with some members of their birth family, usually arranged via a social worker.